Pseudomoaner/Defector/README.md

 1. For single images, you can run OrientationJ directly out of the Fiji Plugins menu.
 It can be found in Plugins -> OrientationJ -> OrientationJ Analysis.
 To ensure that the output is saved in a format that later processing stages can understand, you can also run the macro applyOrientationJSingleFrame.ijm.
 This will produce a grayscale 32-bit image, which should be saved in a separate directory.
 For our fingerprint, this looks like:

+   If you want to make locations where the orientation goes from -pi/2 to pi/2 smooth, you can use a circular colourmap such as Fiji's 'Spectrum' LUT:

-   Save this 32-bit image in a subfolder of the directory containing your original image called 'Orientations'.
+   Save the grayscale 32-bit image in a subfolder of the directory containing your original image called 'Orientations'.

 2. For timeseries, you will first need to save your image sequence as a series of frames within a single directory.
 You can achieve this within Fiji by using File -> Save As -> Image Sequence... , then choosing settings as shown below: